asif7adil/scSPARKL/README.md

 ## Description
 scSPARKL is a simple framework for conducting variety of analysis on scRNA-seq data.
-It works on the Apache Spark environment which can either be standalon or in distributed mode (depending up on the requirements).
+It works on the Apache Spark environment which can either be standalone or in distributed mode (depending up on dataload).

 ## Prerequisites